bacula-web/bacula-web/docs/source/01_about/about.rst

 The project history
 ===================

-Bacula-Web was originaly created and developed by Juan-Luis Frances.
+Bacula-Web was originaly created and developed by Juan-Luis Frances Jimenez.
 He made a very nice work.

 Since the end of 2010, I was officialy designed the official maintener by Kern S. and Eric B. for this project.